Co-Payments And Beyond

-When choosing a medical scheme or a new product option it is all-important to consider your benefits and the finer details surrounding these benefits, along with the cost thereof.
+When choosing a medical scheme or a new product option it is all-important to consider your benefits, co-payments and finer details surrounding these benefits, along with the cost thereof.

 By looking at the cost of the cover you are intending to buy in isolation, you may well be selling yourself short further down the line.
 Here are a few pointers that will ensure that you are not left out of pocket unnecessarily.

 Make sure you understand your medical scheme and its different benefit options.
 Read the membership guide and product brochures to familiarise yourself with the option benefits.
 If you do not understand certain benefits or rules, please insist on a comprehensive explanation from your healthcare broker or directly from the scheme.

 Remember, the membership guide will not only give you important information regarding general procedures to be followed, but it will also provide you with very specific information regarding the extent of medical cover available to you.

 You should also check what exactly you are covered for from the outset.
 The scheme benefits may place limitations on benefits and that is why you should check that the benefits offered will meet your specific requirements as well as those of your dependants.

 CompCare has an extensive range of 11 product options on offer for you to choose from.
 When evaluating the different products you will find that the more benefits you have, the more the option you select is likely to cost you.